SchneiderCode/PetaLibrary_Training/training.md

 <div style="width:40%; border: solid black 1px; padding:10px; border-radius: 15px; float:left; margin: 15px 2.5%;" >

-Which PetaLibrary Role has authorization to handle all of the following tasks:
-* Add new collaborators and share access to an allocation's files
+Which PetaLibrary Role has authorization to approve access to an allocation's files and directories?
-* Request changes to an allocation's files and directories (e.g. updating file permissions)
 <!--
 data-solution-button="off"
 data-text-failed="Not Quite.
 Make sure to select ALL of the suitable PetaLibrary Roles."